Home » Why Do Rats Have Such A Bad Reputation?

 Hantavirus pulmonary infection is a viral disease spread through contact with infected rats and other rodents.
 Although rare, it’s characterized by intense symptoms and has a mortality rate of 38%.

 Currently, there’s no vaccine or cure for hantavirus pulmonary syndrome, so treatment is usually supportive.
-Patients with the illness are typically given broad-spectrum antibiotic drugs to alleviate the symptoms and stall the progression of the illness.
+Patients with the illness are given broad-spectrum antibiotic drugs to alleviate the symptoms and stall the progression of the illness.

 Rat-Bite Fever (RBF)